 She had watched until she could no longer make out their heads bobbing like corks in the waves.

-Photos by Sandra Peterson-Ramirez.
+Photos by Sandra Peterson Ramirez.

 Text by td Whittle.